Content Loading

 Student Government Association

-The Student Government Association (SGA) was originated to serve students and to provide for student advocacy.
-The SGA serves as the forum for student interests, opinions, and concerns; it’s also the coordinator of many social activities for the student body.
-Student government is funded by student activity fees.
-The SGA offices are located on the first floor of the Memorial Student Union.
+The Student Government Association (SGA) was originated to serve students and to provide pathways for student advocacy and engagement with SWOSU Administration.
+The SGA serves as the forum for student interests, opinions, and concerns; its members also coordinate many social activities designed to promote student engagement.
+Student government is funded through student activity fees, and Vice President for Student Services serves as the advisor of the Association.
+The SGA offices are located on the first floor of the Memorial Student Union with officers and cabinet members maintaining regular office hours to be accessible for the student body.

-SGA meetings are typically held in STF 104.
+SGA meetings are typically held in the Stafford building in room 104.
 All meetings of the Student Government Association are open to the public, and students are encouraged to attend.
-If a student has problems, concerns, or questions regarding the university or student government, they are invited to contact the Student Government Center immediately by e-mail at sga@swosu.edu.
+If a student has problems, concerns, or questions regarding the university or student government, they are encouraged to contact SGA officers through e-mail at sga@swosu.edu.